Avinash9414/Tempo-Documentation/README.md

 ## Setup and Usage

-1. Clone this repository:
+1. **Clone this repository**:

    ```bash
    git clone https://github.com/Avinash9414/Tempo-Documentation.git
    cd Tempo-Documentation
    ```

-2. Configure the microservices.
+2. **Configure the microservices**:
-    - Please refer to the README.md files in the `/microservices` folder for instructions on how to configure the microservices.
+    - Please refer to the README.md file in the `/microservices` folder for instructions on how to configure the microservices.

-3. Start the services:
+3. **Configure Tempo as per needs**:
+    - Please refer to the README.md file in the `/configs` folder for instructions on how to configure Tempo.

+4. **Start the services**:

    ```bash
    docker-compose build
    docker-compose up -d
    ```

-4. Open Grafana in your browser at http://localhost:3000 and login with the following credentials:
+5. **Open Grafana in your browser at http://localhost:3000 and login with the following credentials**:

     - Username: `admin`
     - Password: `admin`

+6. **Navigate to Dashboards tab**:

+    You will find 2 dashboards:
+    - `NodeJS Application Dashboard for Metrics`
+    - `Traces Dashboard`
+    The first dashboard shows the metrics for the three microservices.
+    The second dashboard shows the traces for the three microservices with a service graph view.

+    **You can use these dashboards to monitor the performance of the three microservices.**

+## END